akbarijedi/wp_restAPI_news_feed/README.md

 # === Latest Posts with Restful API ===
 Contributors: [Hadi Akbarijedi](https://webstart.ir/)
 Tags: news feed, rest
-Requires at least: 5.5
+Requires at least: 5.0
-Tested up to: 5.9
+Tested up to: 6.0-RC3-53407
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin to get news feed in JSON format
+A WordPress plugin to get the latest posts in JSON format

 ### WordPress plugin to show:

-- the latest news in JSON form
+- the latest posts in JSON format
-- One post show
+- One post showing
-- export one category in JSON format
+- export one VIP category in JSON format

 This plugin sends posts in json format with restful api with rewrite ajax with catch ability